tabakerov/TabakerovName/blog/UE4_Niagara_Lorenz_System/index.md

 # Lorenz System using Niagara FX (Unreal Engine 4.26)

+_This is not a tutorial on how to start work with Niagara FX, that knowledge is expected for this tutorial and can be learned [there](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Niagara/QuickStart/index.html).
+This tutorial is about implementing Lorenz System using Niagara._

 ## What is Lorenz System?

 There are some math constructs which provide an interesting feature - if there is a point (anywhere) in a space and you apply some formulas to this point's coordinates then you'll get a new coordinate where you're moving the point.
 Thus, step by step any (almost) point will move to an area where it will be retained in closed orbit.
 That's how I understand strange attractors (and Lorenz System in particular).